noeRls/last-bidder-wins/README.md

 - The platform does not custody your funds.
 All bets and winnings are directly handled by the smart contract and associated with your Solana wallet.
 - You retain full control of your private keys and wallet access.

+### **5. Strict Upgradability Policy**
+- **The program is upgradable** to fix bugs or introduce new features.
+- All upgrades are announced in advance, including details of the changes and their purpose.
+- No upgrades will ever be made while a bet is active.
+This ensures fairness and stability for all participants in the game.

 ---

 ### **How Users Can Validate Security**